IRobL/myblog/_posts/2019-07-30-self-hosted-backup-server-burp.markdown

 categories: backups private-cloud
 ---

 Backups are important.
-Your best stuff should already be shared on GitHub, but some stuff is nice and isn't already setup in it's own git repository.
-Plus, knowing that your stuff is safely on your own NAS can be more conmforting than having it on someone else's computers.
+Your best stuff should already be shared on GitHub, but some of your digital content is important to you but isn't already setup in it's own git repository.
+Plus, knowing that your stuff is safely on your own NAS can be more comforting than having it on someone else's computers.

 ###### I backup these kinds of things
 - My non-cloud based password manager